netarose/project-ML/README.md

 # project-ML

-To run this project first insall MERCS and XBART using the commands:\n
+To run this project first insall MERCS and XBART using the commands:

 	pip install mercs

 	pip install xbart

 In our experiments we used: